vonkanehoffen/wix-style-react/src/SortableList/API.md

   so you able to style your item by checking isPreview.
 - `id` - an id from item that you render
 - `previewStyles` - styles that coming from SortableList, `you always need to apply` them on your root div, inside of renderItem
+- `isItemHovered` - if an item is in hover state you can apply styles to it by using isItemHovered.
+- `previewStyles` - styles that coming from SortableList, `you always need to apply` them on your root div, inside of renderItem
   You can add item width as `style={{...previewStyles, width: your_width }}`.
 By default previewStyles contain original items `width` in pixels
 - `item` - item that you are render